Terrykoek/Racing-Car-Game/README.md

 * AJAX is used to request and access data

 ## Difficulties Faced
 * Alot of time were spent on coding the collision function.
-I had the concept in my head but alot of trial and error is needed
+I had the concept in my head but alot of trial and error is required.

 ## Game Instructions
 * Press directional keys on keyboard to control the red car to prevent it from colliding with the opposite white cars.